-Non-degree seeking students who do not have a baccalaureate degree must submit transcripts and meet regular admission standards.
-Transcripts are not required from students with baccalaureate degrees from a regionally accredited institution.
-Because of space limitation, several departments require that permission be given in advance to register for classes as a non-degree student.
+Non-degree seeking students who do not have a baccalaureate degree, or are in progress of completing a baccalaureate degree at the time of application, must submit transcripts and meet regular admission standards.
+Transcripts are not required from students who have completed baccalaureate degrees from a regionally accredited institution at the time of application.
+Due to space limitation, several departments require that permission be given in advance to register for classes as a non-degree student.
 Please contact the Office of Undergraduate Admissions for further information.

-Non-degree seeking students who wish to take classes must submit the transfer application, official transcript and a letter of permission from an academic advisor or dean at their home institution.
+Non-degree seeking students who wish to take classes must submit the transfer application, official transcript (if applicable based on the information provided above) and a letter of permission from an academic advisor or dean at their home institution.

 Applicants who have not attended school for more than five years should contact the Student Success Office.
 Veterans should also contact the University of Maryland Veterans Certification Services at 301.314.8239.

-Students returning to the University of Maryland after a separation of five calendar years may petition the appropriate dean to have a number of grades and credits from courses previously taken at the University of Maryland, College Park, removed from the calculation of their cumulative grade point averages and from the credits applied toward graduation requirements.
+Students returning to UMD after a separation of five calendar years may petition the appropriate dean to have a number of grades and credits from courses previously taken at UMD removed from the calculation of their cumulative grade point averages and from the credits applied toward graduation requirements.
 See information under Registration and Academic Records and Regulations.